prytis/staff-management/README.md

 and data inserted.
 7. Run project on localhost.
 8. All functions on mouse click:
+ - click will provide select project i project table and when is selected project (highlited on project table) assign member to project
- - click will provide update
+ - shift+click will provide delete on both tables
- - shift+click will provide delete
+ - shift+alt will provide update request (alert prompt) on both tables
- - insert simply enter data in down placed input field and push button "Add new record"
+ - insert new record - simply enter data in down placed input field and push button "Add new record"

+ Good luck!

 ### Authors